-Pumpkin Whoopie Pies – Homemade Amish pumpkin whoopie pies perfect for autumn.
-Sandwich cookies are soft and perfect for sharing for bake sales and more.
-Our favorite fall treat!
+Pumpkin Whoopie Pies – Homemade Amish pumpkin whoopie pies with buttercream filling.
+These moist soft sandwich cookies are perfect the perfect fall treat for bake sales, bonfires and pumpkin picking.

 This post has been updated as of this date.
 The whoopie pie cookies are the same but I’ve updated the filling recipe.

-To be honest,when pumpkin time rolls around I feel a little on edge.
-It’s such a great flavor with such a short time to make all the incredible delicious desserts I’d like to make.
-Yet on the other hand, I don’t know how many of you get sick of seeing pumpkin dishes this time of year.
+To be honest, when pumpkin time rolls around I feel a little on edge.
+It’s such a great flavor with such a short time to make all the incredibly delicious desserts I’d like to make.
+Yet, on the other hand, I don’t know how many of you get sick of seeing pumpkin dishes this time of year.

 I say “the more the merrier.”
 I can bake almost everything else any other day.
 But for now, it’s pumpkin, apple, pumpkin.
 Check out these mini pumpkin tarts featured on the blog recently.
 Perfect size.

 I don’t know what area of the country you are from.
 Here in PA, these little delicious cakes filled with cream are called whoopie pies.
 I’ve also heard them referred to as gobs.
 Maybe you have a different name that you like to call them.
 If you do I’d love to know, seriously!
 Drop a line in the comments section.

 I live not far from Amish country in central PA.
 I’ve been traveling to Lancaster County several times a year ever since I can remember.
 As a kid, the whoopie pies and shoo fly pie were always my favorite treats to enjoy while visiting.
 Now I love to make them at home for my kids to enjoy too.

 Pumpkin whoopie pies are eaten very quickly in my house.
 Everyone loves them and they’re small enough to handle.
 Back in the summer, I shared my hubby’s favorite whoopie pies but I believe these are a close 2nd place.